SolemmaLLC/ClimateStudioDocs/docs/thermalModel.rst

 Simulation Results
 ------------------------
-Upon completion of the simulation the DOS window disappears and ClimateStudio automatically switches into the `results panel.`_ The image below shows an annual thermal loads simulation of the two zone ClimateStudio demo model located in Boston The Viewport to the left shows all objects that make us the thermal model The energy results are shown in the lower results panel of the right.
+Upon completion of the simulation, the DOS window disappears and ClimateStudio automatically switches into the `results panel.`_ The image below shows an annual thermal loads simulation of the two zone ClimateStudio demo model located in Boston.
+The viewport to the left shows all objects that make up the thermal model.
+The energy results are shown in the lower results panel on the right.

 .. _results panel.: results.html